 Maritime Law & Shipping Law

-Contract of affreightment and other subcontracts on freight should not be confused with the Charter agreements.
-Because the main purpose of the contract of afreighment is to receive cargo transportation service on the sea.
-In the Charter Agreements, the owner is obliged to temporarily deliver his ship to a third party for a fee.
+Freight contracts and other subcontracts of carriage are not to be confused with ship lease agreements because the main purpose of a contract of afreighment is to obtain the service of cargo transportation by sea.
+In the ship lease agreements, the owner is obliged to temporarily deliver the possession of its ship to a third party for a fee.

-In the Charter Agreements, no transportation debt is entered under.
-The lessee shall have the right to use the vessel in accordance with the purpose of allocation and, if applicable, within the limits specified in the contract.
+In ship lease agreements, no debt of carriage of cargo is undertaken.
+The lessee has the right to use the vessel in accordance with the purpose of allocation specified in the contract and within the limits, if any.

 Thus, instead of wasting time on issues such as flag law of ships or determination of the location of mooring ports, the parties can determine in advance where and by which rules the disputes will be settled.

-Antalya Lawyer and Antalya Attorney Barış Erkan Çelebi and his Antalya Law Firm provide in the field of maritime trade.
-Rights and responsibilities of the carrier, vehivle and insurers due to damage, loss and delay in the sea transportation, limitation of liability and liability of the equipment, contract of affreightment , charter agreement, disputes arising from bill of landing, recap of fixture, demurrage, cracking, general average, ship registry, ship provides legal servicesin construction, yact construction and sale.
+Antalya Lawyer Barış Erkan Çelebi and his Antalya Law Firm provide legal services and representation in the field of shipping law, such as advising on the rights and the responsibilities of the carrier and its insurers arising from damage, loss and delay in the maritime transportation, limitation of liability and the liability of the carrier, contract of affreightment , charter agreement, disputes arising from bill of landing, recap of fixture, demurrage, collusion, general average, ship registry, ship building contracts, ship sale contracts, yacht construction and yacht sale.